minettiandrea/sample-analyzer/README.md

 ## GUI

+We used canvas for all the interactive graphs, such as waveform and spectrum.
-The interface is divided into two main tabs, one for rhythmical analysis and one for harmonic analysis.
+The main interface is divided into two main tabs, one for rhythmical analysis and one for harmonic analysis.
 In the sidebar, a sample loader is provided with a few offline examples (two drum breaks and two one-shot samples).
 The user will have to decided what to do with the sample.
 Obviously looking for chord suggestion when a kick drum sample has been loaded will lead to some strange results.